-Update: Beginning in April 2021, applicants can register their drone in Thailand with NBTC online here: https://bit.ly/3azEvRV
+Update: Beginning in April 2021, registering a drone in Thailand can be done with NBTC online here: https://bit.ly/3azEvRV

 Of all of the (necessary) bureaucratic tasks I have accomplished in Thailand, registering a drone is one of the easiest.

 In short, every person piloting a drone needs three key documents to fly legally in Thailand.
 Those are: